 Taking us through to the viewing platform, through an imposing, beige building, we all stood on the steps of the building looking out over to the building on the South Korean side.
 It was surprisingly calm, yet it felt incredibly eerie.
 No South Korean soldiers were present, just North Korean soldiers keeping guard.

-There wasn’t the grand face-off we all hear about in the media.
+There wasn’t the grand face-off we hear about in the media.
 I guess this is toned down during visits, with designated times given to both sides for tourist arrivals.

 Only when we are gone, do they stand literally face-to-face with one another.

 After 10 minutes or so, we were then taken into the blue hut – the Military Armistice Commission Conference Room that straddles the Demarcation Line.
-We were allowed to sit at the table (the ‘line’ cutting through the middle of the table) and, watched over by our guide ,we all sat on either side of the table shaking hands across it, marking the peace we all wish for.
+We were allowed to sit at the table (the ‘line’ cutting through the middle of the table) and, watched over by our guide, we all sat on either side of the table shaking hands across it, marking the peace we all wish for.

-One North Korean guard stood staunchly guarding the door that lead to the South Korean side of the JSA, his fierce and set expression creating an atmosphere in the room that signalled this as very serious business.
+One North Korean guard stood staunchly guarding the door that leads to the South Korean side of the JSA, his fierce and set expression creating an atmosphere in the room that signalled this as very serious business.
 It was a day none of us could forget.

 READ MORE: Travel to North Korea – Where Preconceptions and Reality Collide